Seaoftrees08/SimpleCTF/README.md

 - Permission: none(Anybody can use this command)
 ### /simplectf version
 You can view this plugin infomation.
 - CanUse: Player, Console
 - Permission: none(Anybody can use this command)
+### /simplectf admin
+Start creation arena process as arena name is \<arena\>
+- CanUse: Player, Console
+- Permission: none(Anybody can use this command)